jonathanmorgan/context_text/README.md

             </Files>
         </Directory>

+    - If you are using virtualenv, make sure to add the path to your virtualenv's site-packages to the WSGIPythonPath directive in addition to the site directory, with the paths separated by a colon.
+If you use virtualenvwrapper, the path will be something like: `<home_dir>/.virtualenvs/<virtualenv_name>/local/lib/python2.7/site-packages`.

     - If you are using apache 2.2 on ubuntu, I'd put it in `/etc/apache2/conf.d`, in a file named `django-sourcenet`.

     - If you are using apache 2.4 on ubuntu 13.10 or greater: